statin answers

 Simvastatin

-In March 2010, the Food and Drug Administration issued an advisory on high risk of side effects from the highest dosage (80 mg/day) of simvastatin.
+In 2010, the Food and Drug Administration issued an advisory on the risk of side effects from the highest dosage (80 mg/day) of simvastatin.
 In June 2011 the agency said that dosage should not be given to new patients because of reports of myopathy.

 Simvastatin in the Body

-Most of the medicine is absorbed in the instestine.
+Most of the medicine is absorbed in the intestine.
 About 15% typically exits through the feces.
 Once in the bloodstream, most is metabolized.
 A little is removed by the kidneys.
 After ingestion, peak bloodstream concentration is in 80 to 160 minutes.
+Simvastatin has a shorter half-life in the body than atorvastatin.

 This drug is not approved for pregnant women, and there is some indication that cholesterol synthesis may be important in fetal development, so statin drugs should definitely not be given.
 If pregnancy occurs during treatment, alert your doctor, who will almost certainly discontinue simvastatin.